Texas Survey Guide

 Construction Staking$800 to $4,000Building layout, roads, utilities

-How to Get a Surveyor Quote in Jim Wells County
+How Do I Get a Surveyor Quote in Jim Wells County?

 Texas Surveyor Licensing